-Total remuneration of senior management (excluding executive directors) in 20241 (thousands of €) (C.1.14)
+→ Total remuneration of senior management (excluding executive directors) in 2024 (thousands of €) (C.1.14)

 This amount includes fixed remuneration, benefits in kind, premiums for pension insurance, discretionary pension benefits, and other long-term benefits assigned to members of Senior Management.
-This amount does not include remuneration for their representation of the Entity on the Boards of Directors of listed companies and other entities with representation, both within and outside the Group (£1,535 thousand).
+This amount does not include remuneration for their representation of the Entity on the Boards of Directors of listed companies and other entities with representation, both within and outside the Group ( $\xi$ 1,535 thousand).

-For information on agreements between the company and its directors, managers, or employees concerning compensation, guarantees, or golden parachute clauses, refer to the table below (C.1.39):
+With respect to agreements between the company and its administrative and management personnel or employees regarding severance payments, guarantee clauses, or golden parachutes, refer to the table below (C.1.39):